 Final Thoughts

-- Bloons TD 6 and Kingdom Rush are the friendliest, most iconic choices
+- Bloons TD 6, Kingdom Rush, and Cursed Treasure 2 are the friendliest, most iconic choices for beginners

-- Mindustry, Defense Grid, and Thronefall reward deeply strategic players
+- Mindustry, Defense Grid, They Are Billions, and Creeper World 4 reward deeply strategic players

-No matter what kind of player you are, there's a tower defense game on Steam waiting for you.
+No matter what kind of player you are — whether you want relaxing progression, brain-burning strategy, or chaotic co-op action — there's a tower defense game on Steam waiting for you.
 Happy defending!